PRX/Porter/CONTRIBUTING.md

 ## Project Standards & Guidelines

-Porter integrates a number of different services, technologies, frameworks, and programming languages.
+Porter integrates a number of different services, technologies, frameworks and programming languages.
 In order to help with project maintenance and reducing mental overhead when working on the project, please follow the standards and guidelines described in this section.
 Whenever possible, ensure that any new or changed standards are documented here and are enforced automatically, such as by tests and IDEs.

 ### Security